sullysbrain/ml-llm-llama2/readme.md

-Langchain and Llama 2 LLM Creation on AWS
+Building AI LLM App with LangChain, OpenAI, and Llama 2

-This project uses SageMaker Studio for Llama 2 deployment, using Amazon's AWS.
-This is going to be a little bit of a works in progress as I dive into it, as the main focus is exploring SageMaker's capabilities as well as the new version of Llama 2.
+I will be building out a web deployed LLM built with the help of LangChain, using Meta's and Microsoft's Llama 2.0.
+The initial focus is building LangChain and getting it up and running.
+The second phase will be switching away from the OpenAI model and using Llama 2.0.

-Also interested in potentially including dataiku as part of the pipeline if appropriate.
+Also interested in adding use of SageMaker and DataIku as part of the pipeline if appropriate.